Why am I a homeopathic practitioner?

-Over a very grim seventy-two hour period she squeaked through, by force of her own will to live, but not before enduring ‘cold turkey’ on the withdrawal of all the prescription drugs, and very nearly dying.
-She told me afterward that it was the most frightening thing she'd ever gone through.
-And this was from someone who'd suffered a serious accident that left her crippled at the age of forty, several bouts in intensive care units due to sepsis after post-accident orthopaedic surgeries left her infected, and a young married life marred by several miscarriages and one still-birth; she was no sissy!
+Over a very grim seventy-two hour period with her family by her bedside she squeaked through, by force of her own will to live; but not before enduring ‘cold turkey’ on the withdrawal of all the prescription drugs, and coming close to dying.
+She told me afterward that it was the most frightening thing she'd ever gone through: and this was from someone who'd suffered a serious accident that left her crippled at the age of forty; suffered several bouts in intensive care units due to sepsis after post-accident surgeries left her infected; and had a young married life blighted by several miscarriages and one still-birth.
+She had already endured more than most, and taken it on the chin with little or no complaint.

 Having experienced by then how effective homeopathic medicine is – even if 'only' as palliative care in chronic illness - and understanding that it is neither useful nor kind to burden a body with lots of drugs, I felt that even if I was unqualified to help her and her condition at that point, I would like to be able to help someone else avoid the distress that she endured.
 Britain needs more homeopathy, not less!